marvinborner/dotfiles/README.md

 # .files

 These are my personal dotfiles of my main PC and all my other devices.
-You probably shouldn't use these, as the configs are **very** specific to my PC usage.
+You probably shouldn’t use these, as the configs are quite specific to my PC usage.

+Interesting files might be `.scripts/*` and `.vimrc`